estyxx/madedotcom.github.io/posts/2022-10-07-hacktoberfest.md

 -   But I'm not a developer...
 I have no idea how to code...

     Hacktoberfest is for anyone!
 There is a lot of documentation and materials that need a hand.
-What that documentation took you ages to understand?
+What about that documentation took you ages to understand?
 Could it be written better?

 -   It's Friday Time

-    We are lucky enough to work in a completely that gives us time to learn and improve our skills.
+    We are lucky enough to work in a company that gives us time to learn and improve our skills.
 We have no more excuses...

 Not sure where to start?
 Here are some suggestions for you; I'm sure you have already